digital-asset/daml/docs/source/daml-repl/index.rst

    and ``y`` is a pure expression or ``let f x = y`` to define a function.
    The bound variables can be used on subsequent lines.

+5. Next to DAML code the REPL also understands REPL commands which are prefixed by ``:``.
+Enter ``:help`` to see a list of supported REPL commands.

 First create two parties: A party with the display name ``"Alice"`` and the party id ``"alice"`` and a party with the display name ``"Bob"`` and the party id ``"bob"``.